Pakistan flooding deaths pass 1,000 in ‘climate catastrophe’

 “This is something that is a global crisis and of course we will need better planning and sustainable development on the ground. … We’ll need to have climate resilient crops as well as structures,” she said.

+In May, Rehman told BBC Newshour that both the country’s north and south were witnessing extreme weather events because of rising temperatures.
+“So in north actually just now we are … experiencing what is known as glacial lake outburst floods which we have many of because Pakistan is home to the highest number of glaciers outside the polar region.”

 The government has deployed soldiers to help civilian authorities in rescue and relief operations across the country.
+Military chief Gen Qamar Javed Bajwa visited flood-affected areas of southern Sindh province to expedite relief work there.

 Meanwhile, the Pakistani army said in a statement it airlifted a 22 tourists trapped in a valley in the country’s north to safety.